Note: This article is for informative purposes only. We are not responsible for any damages caused

 If you're preparing to transfer VHS tapes to digital, you'll want to make sure that the tape inside the VHS cassette gets properly exercised first.
 Tapes that have been stored and not used for many years often tend to stick when they play back.
 It's often caused by small traces of mold on the tape caused by bad storage conditions.
 Some older video tapes also experience bad shedding, where the magnetic oxide separates from the binding agent that holds it to the mylar tape base.
 In either case, it's a major problem that can seriously affect the playback ability of the tape.
 In some cases, baking your video tapes may temporarily cure the 'sticky-shed' problem.
 Read our "Baking Videotapes" article.

-above: mold in the window of the cassette is a very bad sign!
+above photo: Hyphae growing in the window of a videocassette is a very bad sign!

 above: mold growth on the tape itself....a really sticky mess!

 above: mold on a 1969 1/2" reel-to-reel videotape

 above - evidence of tape shedding (or stickiness) on one of the guide rollers.
 Also, notice the residue at the bottom of the head drum

 Tip: Before playing a tape of unknown quality in your expensive VCR, we recommend first running it on an inexpensive VCR, often available from a thrift store.
 If the tape drags and sticks in the inexpensive VCR, it will certainly cause problems in your expensive VCR.